Larru650/SyF/README.md

 # Stuff Your Fridge

-Stuff Your Fridge is a C# under Asp.net Core application that allows you to create and store food recipes and pull existing ones from Edamam database.
+Stuff Your Fridge is an ongoing C# under Asp.net Core web application that allows you to create and store food recipes and pull existing ones from Edamam database.

 ### Core features